cockroachdb/docs/v2.1/show-trace-for-session.md

 `age` | interval | The age of the message relative to the beginning of the trace (i.e., the beginning of the statement execution in the case of `SHOW TRACE FOR <stmt>` and the beginning of the recording in the case of `SHOW TRACE FOR SESSION`.
 `message` | string | The log message.
 `tag` | string | Meta-information about the message's context.
 This is the same information that appears in the beginning of log file messages in between square brackets (e.g, `[client=[::1]:49985,user=root,n1]`).
-`loc` | string | The file:line location of the line of code that produced the message.
+`location` | string | The file:line location of the line of code that produced the message.
 Only some of the messages have this field set; it depends on specifically how the message was logged.
 The `--vmodule` flag passed to the node producing the message also affects what rows get this field populated.
 Generally, if `--vmodule=<file>=<level>` is specified, messages produced by that file will have the field populated.
 `operation` | string | The name of the operation (or sub-operation) on whose behalf the message was logged.
 `span` | int | The index of the span within the virtual list of all spans if they were ordered by the span's start time.